ockham-net/ockham.net.convert/README.md

 # The API

-The most basic operation is to convert from a value of an unknown type (`object`) to a specific type, using either generic syntax (when you know the target type at compile time) or non-generic sytax (when you need to specify the target type at runtime):
+The most basic operation is to convert from a value of an unknown type (`object`) to a specific type, using either generic syntax (when you know the target type at compile time) or non-generic syntax (when you need to specify the target type at runtime):

 ```C#
 using Ockham.Data;